restorecommerce/libs/packages/gql-bot/README.md

 - Seeding of GraphQL based services.
 - Reset (deletion and re-import of data) of GraphQL based services.

-Supported data formats:
+Supported data format: `YAML`.

-- `YAML`

-The jobs are defined as JSON files whose syntax can be seen in a [test job](test/job3.json).
+The jobs are defined as JSON files whose syntax can be seen in a [test job](test/job2.json).

 ## Usage